 It was easy to start drinking again in small doses after so long because I was in control.
 I was dating a “grown up” who took me to lovely restaurants with wine that was to be savoured, not glugged.
 Everything was in moderation and it was lovely.
 I wasn’t drinking to forget, to blackout or numb any pain.
 We stopped seeing each other and I forgot all about drinking again for weeks.
 Then I had really bad news and the wheels fell off the wagon again.
 I got into the habit of grabbing a bottle of wine on the way home from work, sometimes two, just to help me relax after a hard day.
 I had a stressful job with a bullying boss and little financial reward so anything I could do to unwind after a shitty day at the office was fine by me.

 In retrospect I was falling into a pattern typical of an addict.
-I didn’t visit the same shop every night, a seemingly unconscious act characteristic of someone wishing to hide a problem and avoid judgement (although I am fairly certain my local shop couldn’t give a fuck what I am getting as long as I paid for it).
-I drank alone and disposed of the bottles by taking them to the local recycling point wrapped in a towel to stop the tell-tale clinking of the glass.
-I always had a variety of drinks in the cupboard “just in case” although I am not sure what emergency would necessitate a bottle of Pinot Grigio.
+I didn’t buy booze from the same shop every night, a seemingly unconscious act characteristic of someone wishing to hide a problem and avoid judgement.
+I drank alone and disposed of the bottles by taking them to the local recycling point wrapped in a towel to stop the tell-tale clinking of glass.
+I always had a variety of drinks in the cupboard for “emergencies” although I am not sure what crisis would necessitate a bottle of Pinot Grigio.
+I didn’t drink every night but once I started on a bottle I was hell bent on finishing it.
 I held down a job, had friends, dated, exercised, cared for a sick parent and ate well – addicts can’t do all that, surely?

 Moderation and I have never been well acquainted (as documented here).
 I am an all or nothing kinda gal.
 So again, after that particularly boozy festive period I have veered from really sober to really bloody drunk with no middle ground.
 Last week something changed.
 I took a drink of cider and caught sight of myself wincing.
 After every sip.
 I wasn’t enjoying it at all so what was I doing?
 I was trying to get out of my own head.
 To drown the bad thoughts.
 There had to be another way.
 So I spoke to the GP and I think I can say that I have been drunk for the last time.
 I am on a waiting list to speak to someone about the issues that are plaguing me and have found some really helpful online resources.
 Given my propensity to think the solutions to life’s problems are at the bottom of wine bottle I am under no illusions about this journey being easy but it’s completely necessary.
 I gave away my unopened “emergency” booze, poured the rest down the sink and made my last trip to the glass recycling bin for the foreseeable future.